-That’s right, you know what I’m talking about.
-From about mid-December on, this place becomes a ghost town.
-Sure, major label artists are doing some releases, but for indie artists, it’s kind of a no man’s land.
+Every year, from about mid-December on, the music industry becomes a ghost town.
+People start going on vacation, taking time-off, major label artist releases slow down big time, and for indie artists, it’s no man’s land.
 And while that, coupled with the frigid temperatures, might be enough to have you want to hunker down and avoid leaving the safety of your home for the next few months, this time of year is actually incredibly powerful for setting yourself up for success.
 You just have to know how to take advantage of it.
+Here’s how…

 I know, sounds simple.
 But as much as I believe in the power of action, there’s something to be said for an elongated period of time off where you have absolutely nothing to think about and you can just relax.

 Have you ever noticed your best ideas come when you’re in the shower or falling asleep or doing anything 100% not related to your career?
 It’s because when your brain has a chance to breathe, it can actually come up with some pretty clever things.